tomfa/notes.webutvikling.org/src/content/post/2015-12-21-add-s3-bucket-using-awscli-example/index.md

 ---
-title: 'Add S3 bucket using awscli (example)'
+title: "Add S3 bucket using awscli (example)"
 pubDate: 2015-12-21
 heroImage: /images/samur-isma-7pSpz7hXox0-unsplash.jpg
-tags: ['guide', aws, awscli, cloudfront, iam, policy, s3]
+tags: ["guide", aws, awscli, cloudfront, iam, policy, s3]
 ---

 Here's a simple step by step guide on how to create a s3 bucket, with an attached cloudfront and a user with write access.
 This is typically what you want if you need quick hosting for static files for you website.
 This is made in contrast to the [terraform guide](http://notes.webutvikling.org/add-s3-bucket-using-terraform/), which does the same, but using different tools If you haven't already, setup awscli (using [python](https://www.python.org/downloads/) and [pip](https://pip.pypa.io/en/stable/installing/))